electric-sql/electric/docs/examples/notes/running.md

 yarn client:generate
 ```

-(Or `yarn client:watch` to montior for database schema changes and auto-generate the client whenever the schema changes.)
+(Or `yarn client:watch` to monitor for database schema changes and auto-generate the client whenever the schema changes.)

 Start the app: